Skip to Content

 Eastern Imperial Eagle

 The Eastern Imperial Eagle (Aquila heliaca) is a notable raptor within the family Accipitridae.
-Characterized by its formidable size, the species displays a wingspan up to 7.2 feet, with adults donning a dark brown plumage contrasted by a paler head and nape.
+Characterized by its formidable size, the species displays a wingspan of up to 7.2 feet.
+Adults donning a dark brown plumage contrasted by a paler head and nape.
 These distinctive birds of prey breed in southeastern Europe, stretching across West and Central Asia.
 They exhibit migratory behavior, traveling to winter in regions such as northeastern Africa, the Middle East, and South and East Asia.

 Identification: